visjs/vis-network/README.md

 ## Example

-A basic example on loading a Timeline is shown below.
+A basic example on loading a Network is shown below.
 More examples can be found in the [examples directory](https://github.com/visjs/vis-network/tree/master/examples/) of the project.